Neon room at Bicycle Heaven in Pittsburgh

 Mr. Roger's Neighborhood set at the Heinz History Center in Pittsburgh

-6. Enjoy nature at Phipps Conservatory
+6. Escape the cold at Phipps Conservatory

-Beautiful garden at Phipps Conservatory in Pittsburgh
+Pretty gardens at Phipps Conservatory in Pittsburgh

 7. Cozy up with a drink at Mediterra